loading...

 verified visitors pass silently every time. no captchas, no checkboxes, no hoops.

-every attempt logged — country, detection type, pass/block status. real-time.
+every attempt logged. country, detection type, pass/block status, in real-time. no sensitive info anywhere, privacy friendly

 manage multiple sites from one dashboard. each gets its own key, log, and settings.